Leaving the NHS — what happens to your pension?

 The key practical point: leaving and returning to the NHS does not erase your deferred benefits.
 You retain everything you built up, and the new accrual adds to it at retirement.

-• NHS pension transfers over £30,000 require regulated financial advice before they can proceed — this is a legal requirement.
+- •Transfers of safeguarded NHS pension rights worth more than £30,000 normally require regulated financial advice before they can proceed.